Tab Baldwin: Personal life

 Baldwin was previously married to Efthymia, originally from Greece.
-Efi is the owner-operator of a touring business, Definitely Greece, with tours of Greece and the Greek islands.
-Baldwin is committed to reside in the Philippines at least until 2019.
+Efthymia is the owner-operator of a touring business, Definitely Greece, with tours of Greece and the Greek islands.
+Baldwin is committed to reside in the Philippines at least until 2025.

+At the age of 65, Baldwin, a self-identified Catholic, fathered a child in Manila, which has led to controversy due to perceived conflicts with his faith and the values of his organization.